Ameya173/Ameya173/README.md

 ## Hi there I am Ameya👋

- 🔭 I’m IT student at TSEC
+ 🔭 I’m a BTECH IT student at TSEC
  🌱 I’m currently learning Different Web technologies
  ⚡ I am very passionate for coding